PsiHQ/Site/index.md

 </div>
 ~~~

-Visit the [research](/menu1/) page to check out my interests and past experiences or [this](/menu2/) page for a look at my resume.
-You can also contact me through the information provided [here](/menu3/).
+Visit the [research](/menu1/) page to check out my interests and past experiences or [this](/menu2/) page for a look at my C.V. - you can also contact me through the information provided [here](/menu3/).

 Thank you for visiting and have a nice day!